 Testing is an essential aspect of any product.
 Without testing, you cannot be sure of what you are giving the customer or the user.
 At any time, an unexpected problem may arise that is not obvious when looking at the code.
 But go a little bit beyond the intended use cases, and you can immediately see if there are problems with high load, big data, cyber-attacks, etc. And, of course, you don't want to discover these problems after the software has been launched, especially in feedback from real users.
 It is necessary to take testing and maintaining test documentation seriously to prevent this.

 So making a tester out of a customer or user is a terrible idea for various reasons.
 Some of them are obvious, and you don't have to be a prominent expert to see their seriousness.
 Some, on the contrary, may seem insignificant, but only in the process do you realize how important they are.

-- The reputational reason is that you will not be able to build a trusting and loyal relationship with the customer in such a situation.
-Most likely, he will not devote his life to destroying your company.
-But he can break relations with your company and dissuade his closest friends from cooperating with you, and they will dissuade their friends and so on.
+The reputational reason is that you will not be able to build a trusting and loyal relationship with the customers in such a situation.
+Most likely, they will not devote their lives to destroying your company.
+But they can break relations with your company and dissuade their closest friends from cooperating with you, and they will dissuade their friends and so on.
 In the case of regular users, everything is the same.
 Only the effect will be even faster and broader.

-- The legal reason is that the customer can even take the company to court for violating the contract terms because of huge losses or a remarkably unfinished product.
-He can demand a refund, compensation for losses, and much more in such a case.
+The legal reason is that the customers can even take the company to court for violating the contract terms because of huge losses or a remarkably unfinished product.
+They can demand a refund, compensation for losses, and much more in such a case.
 It can make your company unprofitable for a long time or even bankrupt.

 What is test documentation?